blynkkk/blueprints/Asset Tracker/README.md

 **4. Datastream V6 - Last Published Position Date and Time**
 Name: last_publish
-Web widgets: Label Display / Value Display
+Web widgets: Label
 Mobile widgets: Label Display / Value Display

 **5. Datastream V10 - Battery Charge**
 Name: batt_charge
-Web widgets: Label Display / Value Display
+Web widgets: Label
 Mobile widgets: Label Display / Value Display
 Note: The valie is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.

 **6. Datastream V11 - Cell Connection Strenght**
 Name: cell_strength
-Web widgets: Label Display / Value Display
+Web widgets: Label
 Mobile widgets: Label Display / Value Display
 Note: It is -1 when the value is unknown, otherwise it is 0.0 to 100.0 where a larger value is better.

 **7. Datastream V12 - Cellular Connection Quality**
 Name: cell_quality
-Web widgets: Label Display / Value Display
+Web widgets: Label
 Mobile widgets: Label Display / Value Display
 Note: It is -1 when the value is unknown, otherwise 0.0 to 100.0 where a larger value is better.